nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Exam Preparation/HotelBookingApplication/README.md

 	If the hotel is successfully created, store the hotel in the appropriate collection and return: "{category} stars hotel {hotelName} is registered in our platform and expects room availability to be uploaded."

+## UploadRoomTypes Command

+### Parameters

+	hotelName -string
+	roomTypeName - string

+## Functionality

+Uploads new room type for the given hotel.

+	If hotel with such name doesn’t exist, returns: "Profile {hotelName} doesn’t exist!"
+	If the given type is already created, returns: "Room type is already created!"
+	If the room type is not correct, throw new ArgumentException with message: "Incorrect room type!"
+	If all the given data is correct, create a room from the given type and add it to the RoomRepository of the Hotel with the given name, return: "Successfully added {roomType} room type in {hotelName} hotel!"